‘Fear The Walking Dead’: Virginia May Have Another Motive For Attacking Morgan

 “That [line] speaks to some more stuff that’s going on beneath the surface for [Virginia].
 Perhaps there’s something about Morgan that pushes her buttons in the wrong way on a personal level.
 And we’ll learn more about her in Season 6 as we see all of our characters kind of living under her rule in these very settlements.”

-As previously reported by The Inquisitr, since Virginia’s attack on Morgan, there have been many theories developed over now Morgan might possibly survive what appears to be certain death.
+As previously reported by The Inquisitr, since Virginia’s attack on Morgan, there have been many theories developed over how Morgan might possibly survive what appears to be certain death.
 However, viewers will just have to wait until Season 6 of Fear the Walking Dead premieres in order to find out more.

 Season 5 of AMC’s Fear the Walking Dead concluded with Episode 16.
 As yet, no premiere date has been released for Season 6.